 When the poles switch, scientists believe the Earth’s protective shield that minimizes solar and cosmic rays will weaken to as little as one-tenth of its ability.
 The recovery time for such an event is typically centuries.

-What this means for us is a likely world-wide blackout.
-A weakened magnetic field means it will impact orbiting satellites from radiation.
-The timing systems inbuilt into the satellites that control electric grids could suffer damage, and if damaged, experts believe the worldwide blackouts could last for decades.
+What this means for us is a likely worldwide blackout.
+A weakened magnetic field means it will impact the orbiting satellites due to large amounts of radiation.
+The timing systems inbuilt into the satellites that control the electric grids could suffer damage, and if damaged, experts believe the worldwide blackouts could last for decades.